tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 This explicit evolution and experience in my own work probably took 3-4 years with the help of some friends but is exactly that ladder of context-awareness that enables you to get involved in strategic work.

-As you can see, this path to strategic work relies on gaining context from client work - but there's another way to gain context - your network.
+As you can see, this path to strategic work relies on gaining context from client work - but there's another way to gain context - from your network.

 ## The adjacent-context benefit of independence